amitxv/PC-Tuning/docs/post-install.md

 - Avoid applying random changes and tweaks, using all-in-one solution programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

-- Isolate your real-time applications from other resource intensive modules or processes being serviced on the same core by setting an affinity.
-For example, removing my real-time application from the same core that the GPU driver is serviced on [improved frame pacing](/media/isolate-gpu-core.png)

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files